AnirudhKaranth/stack-overflow-clone/README.md

      npm install
      ```

-3. **Configuration**: Configure your database connection and API keys in .env file as given in .env.example file.
-Add location api of abstractapi.com
+3. **Configuration**:
- at line /client/src/pages/UserProfile
+     Configure your database connection and API keys in .env file as given in .env.example file.
-/UserProfile.jsx
+     Add location api of abstractapi.com at **line 30** in /client/src/pages/UserProfile/UserProfile.jsx

-4. **Running the Application**: Start the development server for both the client and server:
+5. **Running the Application**: Start the development server for both the client and server:

      ```bash
      cd stackoverflow-clone/server